HDMI RF Modulator: How It Works and Its Deep Relationship With Electronic Components

 2. HDMI receiver / HDMI PHY

-3. A/V processor or encoder (DSP / SoC)
+3. A/V processor or encoder (SoC / DSP)

-4. RF modulator (analog or digital)
+4. RF modulator stage

-5. Upconverter and RF output stage
+5. Frequency upconverter and RF output stage

 6. Memory devices